YarinPerez/Convolution/README.md

 ## How it Works

-1. The program starts and displays a plot of one cycle of the generated sine wave signal.
-2. The user selects a segment of the signal from the plot by clicking and dragging the mouse.
-This selected segment is used as the convolution kernel.
+1. The program starts, taking a segment of the generated sine wave signal as a command-line argument to be used as the convolution kernel.
-3. The program automatically performs the convolution and identifies matching patterns.
+2. The program automatically performs the convolution and identifies matching patterns.
-4. The program displays two separate plots:
+3. The program displays two separate plots:
     *   A plot showing the original signal, the selected segment, and the matching patterns.
     *   A separate plot showing the convolution result.
-5. The program saves the two plots as `signal_and_matches.png` and `convolution_result.png`.
+4. The program saves the two plots as `signal_and_matches.png` and `convolution_result.png`.

 ## Installation